Anir-Ln/learning-with-books/README.md

 Visit http://localhost:3000 to see it in action.

 ## Todo
+- [x] highlighting by phrase.
-[-] add possibility of selecting text, then store it as new phrase with it's description
+- [ ] add possibility of selecting text, then store it as new phrase with it's description

 ## Spotlights